 Some common types of events for dental practices are health fairs, community events, and educational seminars.

-When planning an event, choose a convenient location for potential patients, such as a health community centre.
-And you need to promote your event through social media, email marketing, or by distributing flyers in the community to make people aware of it.
+When planning an event, choose a convenient location for potential patients, such as a health community center.
+You need to promote your event through social media, email marketing, or by distributing flyers in the community to make people aware of it.

 10. Remarketing ads